-Section 59 of the Local Government Act 2002 sets out the principal objectives of Council-controlled organisations.
-These objectives underpin CBL's strategic direction and business plans including the achievement of the shareholder's commercial and non-commercial objectives and conducting its affairs in accordance with sound business practice.
+Section 59 of the Local Government Act 2002 sets out the principal objective of Councilcontrolled organisations.
+This objective underpins CBL's strategic direction and business plans including the achievement of the shareholder's commercial and non-commercial objectives and conducting its affairs in accordance with sound business practice.